Vicetone: Career

 In 2015, Vicetone released two singles with Kat Nestel titled "Angels" and "Nothing Stopping Me," both on Ultra Music, released a remix for a song from the popular game League of Legends called "Project Yi" and they remixed Hardwell and Tiesto's collaboration, "Colors".

 To start off 2016, Vicetone released a new track on Spinnin' Records called "Pitch Black".
 This was followed by the release of their first EP entitled Aurora, which was released in April before the beginning of a headline tour of the same name.
-In June 2016, they released the song 'Nevada' to Monstercat in collaboration with Cozi Zuehlsdorff.
+In June 2016, they released the song 'Nevada' to Monstercat in collaboration with American actress and singer Cozi Zuehlsdorff.

 In 2018, Vicetone released another single with Cozi Zuehlsdorff titled "Way Back".

 In 2020, Vicetone rose to international stardom over the rise of their 2014 remix of Tony Igy's song "Astronomia" as an internet meme, in which the remix plays over a group of Ghanaian men dancing while carrying a coffin, a common funeral tradition in Ghana and parts of Africa with the idea of sending off deceased loved ones in style, rather than in the usual manner of mourning.

 On 22 January 2021, Vicetone announced that their debut album titled "Legacy" would be releasing on 2 April of that same year.
 This announcement came alongside the release of its lead single, "No Rest".